TNieminen/devops/vh4/README.md

 3. On free tier you can have only one containers running on one instance, hence here we split httpserv and obse into one app and then orig and imed into one app
 4. In order for the entrypoint to work, you need to define it as service type web, and in the multi-container mode you need to name the Dockerfile as Dockerfile.web.
 In the beginning I was using Dockerfile.httpserv and then wondered why I was getting error `H14 error in heroku - “no web processes running”`, mind you, this same error happens also if you have no instances running as outlined in point 1

+Details on the process model [here](heroku container:push web -a devops-apigateway)

 ## Steps of deploying to Heroku container service for multiple images
 1. You need an app to run against `heroku create`